Publisher: Tor Teen

 They are.

-As Jane begins to piece together the answers to the puzzle, she must find out why she was brought to Birch Grove—and what she would risk to stay there….
+to the puzzle, she must find out why she was brought to Birch Grove—and

 When foster teen Jane Williams is invited to attend elite Birch Grove Academy for Girls and escape her violent urban neighborhood, she thinks the offer is too good to be true.
 She's even offered her own living quarters, the groundskeeper's cottage in the center of the birch grove.